Example Awareness Day news release promoting EITC

-EITC Awareness Day News Release for Promoting EITC.
-Copy, paste into your template, and fill in the information where indicated in [green italics].
-Or, use this example to create your own.
+EITC Awareness Day news release for promoting EITC.
+Copy, paste into your template, and fill in your organization's information where indicated in [bolded text].
+Or use this example to create your own.

-In 2023, 23 million workers received about $57 billion in EITC refunds.
+Nationwide, as of December 2024, approximately 23 million workers and families received about $64 billion in EITC.
 [Localize this statistic by using your state's information]

-If you worked last year and your income is less than $63,398, check out your eligibility for EITC.
-EITC can mean up to a $7,430 refund when you file a return and have qualifying children.
-Workers with no qualifying children could be eligible for a smaller credit, up to $600 dollars.
-According to the Internal Revenue Service, the average EITC credited for 2022 was $2,541.
+If you worked last year and your income is less than $59,899 ($66,819 if married filing jointly), check out your eligibility for EITC.
+EITC can mean up to a $7,830 refund when you file a return and have qualifying children.
+Workers with no qualifying children could be eligible for a smaller credit, up to $632 dollars.
+According to the Internal Revenue Service, the average EITC credited for 2023 was $2,743.

 Why is it important to have an EITC Awareness Day each year?
 One-third of the EITC population changes each year.
 The IRS estimates only four out of five workers claim the EITC they earned.
 This leaves billions of dollars on the table each year.
 We want to get the word out to those who are eligible to file a tax return even if they don’t owe any tax to claim the EITC.
 Its money workers can use for groceries, rent, utilities and other bills.